The Ancient Port of Kechries in Corinth Greece

 kechries port with people swimming

-The northern part of Kechries, a beach access
+In the northern part of Kechries, with a beach access

 If you arrive at the port of Kechries during the summer, as I did, you will notice that in the north and south areas of the bay lie the remains of the port but the middle of the coast belongs…to the swimmers! 🙂